 Decoding Kieninger clock movements

-- 1981 =The first numbers 81 is the year made if it is an on older unit.
-On the new units this number is not the year but only an internal engineering code.
+- 1981 = If it is an on older unit, the 81 would be the year it was made.
+On new units this number is not the year but only an internal engineering code.

-- K = The K is the movements series.
+- K = The K is the movement series.
 This is the basic raw movement plate size and internal gear configuration.

-- 116CM = The pendulum length in centimeters measured from the top of the movement all the down.
-Based on the smallest 4 1/2 inch bob diameter.
+- 116CM = This is the pendulum length, in centimeters, from the top of the movement all the way down to the bottom of the rating nut.
+This is true only for the smallest 4 1/2 inch bob diameter.